David Lester Facebook

-I’ve primarily been a visual artist and a musician, but I am also very influenced by film, I’ve studied film.
+I’ve primarily been a visual artist and a musician, but I am also very influenced by film.
+I studied the silent-film era.
 While I was writing The Listener, I was thinking that it would also make a great film, perhaps with some animated segments.
 Regardless, it’s an important story, but at its core, it’s a small story.
 Three people are facing the past and the future, assessing their actions in terms of regret.
 One important theme from The Listener is that clearly, how we act as individuals really matters.
 And that is something Jean and I have been saying for years in interviews, with Mecca Normal and in our classroom presentation How Art and Music Can Change the World.
-Even though I don’t speak during Mecca Normal performances, Jean and I have always had amazing conversations about events in the world over our 25 year history and we have always sought out interview situations, not essentially to talk about our band and the new record, but to make an opportunity to try and inspire people towards creative self-expression that intends to create progressive social change.
+Even though I don’t speak during Mecca Normal performances, Jean and I have always had amazing conversations about events in the world over our 30-year history and we have always sought out interview situations, not essentially to talk about our band and the new record, but to make an opportunity to try and inspire people towards creative self-expression that intends to create progressive social change.
 Creating the lecture brings that interview content into our presentation.

 I have ideas for other graphic novels.
 I’d like to utilize what I’ve learned about creating the structure of the book and the story, but as with any big project, you have to balance how it fits into other parts of life.
 Because I used my wife as the model for Louise, she was involved in the project in that way.
 Drawing her was a good balance to doing all those drawings of Hitler.

 I have two other book projects in mind.
 One is a book about political art in general and the other is a collection of my poster series “Inspired Agitators” which was the inspiration for the lecture that Jean and I have been presenting.
 Ideally Jean’s third novel will be published and the focus of how we tour next will be decided by what comes out next.
 A book, a CD or another art exhibit.
-We recently did a tour in Canada to support The Listener and Jean created an adaptation that included Mecca Normal.
+When we did a tour in Canada to support The Listener, Jean created an adaptation that included Mecca Normal.
 We had a power point presentation and Jean cleverly brought the two female characters to life and she coached me into being Rudolf.
 So Louise arrived to talk about her role in the story and then Marie dropped by to talk about regretting that she and Rudolf had at not taken action to stop Hitler, and Rudolf chimes in about how important history is.
 Hitler also makes an appearance.
 After we do all that, Mecca Normal plays some songs that correlate to that material.
 We have a song called Malachi (K Records, 2010) about a political activist whose life ended tragically.
 Jean introduces that song, making that connection, and we also use Mecca Normal’s history as an example of what the book brings up in terms of cultural activism and political art.
 Mecca Normal is preparing to record and no doubt, the work we’ve been doing recently, art and activism, will make its way into the remaining songs to be written.
 It seems there are usually common threads through the work we create together and independently.